Universal basic income: 21st century

-In recent years the idea has come to the forefront more than before.
-The Swiss referendum about basic income in Switzerland 2016 was covered in media worldwide, despite its rejection.
+In recent years, the idea has come to the forefront more than before.
+The Swiss referendum about basic income in 2016 was covered in media worldwide, despite its rejection.
 Famous business people like Elon Musk, Pierre Omidyar, and Andrew Yang have lent their support, as have high-profile politicians like Jeremy Corbyn and Tulsi Gabbard.
+The Institute for Public Policy Research predicted that 59% of tasks currently done by humans could be affected by AI in the next three to five years.
+Universal basic Income could help fill the gap left by this "jobs apocalypse."

-In 2019, in California, then-Stockton Mayor Michael Tubbs initiated an 18-month pilot program of guaranteed income for 125 residents as part of the privately-funded S.E.E.D. project there.
+In 2019-2021, in Stockton, California, then-Mayor Michael Tubbs initiated a 24-month pilot program of guaranteed income for 125 residents as part of the privately funded S.E.E.D. project there.

-In the US 2020 Democratic Party primaries, political newcomer Andrew Yang touted basic income as his core policy.
-His policy referred to as a "Freedom Dividend", would have provided American citizens US$1,000 a month.
+In the 2020 Democratic Party primaries, political newcomer Andrew Yang touted basic income as his core policy.
+His policy, referred to as a "Freedom Dividend", would have provided adult American citizens US$1,000 a month independent of employment status.

-On 21 January 2021, in California, the two-year donor-funded Compton Pledge began distributing monthly guaranteed income payments to a "pre-verified" pool of low-income residents, in a program gauged for a maximum of 800 recipients, at which point it will be one of the larger among 25 U.S. cities exploring this approach to community economics.
+On 21 January 2021, in California, the two-year donor-funded Compton Pledge began distributing monthly guaranteed income payments to a "pre-verified" pool of low-income residents, in a program gauged for a maximum of 800 recipients, at which point it would be one of the larger among 25 U.S. cities exploring this approach to community economics.

-Beginning in December 2021, Tacoma, Washington piloted "Growing Resilience in Tacoma" (GRIT), a guaranteed income initiative that provides $500 a month to 110 families.
+Beginning in December 2021, Tacoma, Washington, piloted "Growing Resilience in Tacoma" (GRIT), a guaranteed income initiative that provided $500 a month to 110 families.
 GRIT is part of the University of Pennsylvania's Center for Guaranteed Income Research larger study.
-A report on the results of the GRIT experiment will be published in 2024.
+A report on the results of the GRIT experiment was published in 2024.

 Response to COVID-19

-As a response to the COVID-19 pandemic and related economic impact, universal basic income and similar proposals such as helicopter money and cash transfers were increasingly discussed across the world.
+As a response to the COVID-19 pandemic and its economic impact, universal basic income and similar proposals such as helicopter money and cash transfers were increasingly discussed across the world.
 Most countries implemented forms of partial unemployment schemes, which effectively subsidized workers' incomes without a work requirement.
 Around ninety countries and regions including the United States, Spain, Hong Kong, and Japan introduced temporary direct cash transfer programs to their citizens.

 In Europe, a petition calling for an "emergency basic income" gathered more than 200,000 signatures, and polls suggested widespread support in public opinion for it.
 Unlike the various stimulus packages of the US administration, the EU's stimulus plans did not include any form of income-support policies.

-Pope Francis has stated in response to the economic harm done to workers by the pandemic that "this may be the time to consider a universal basic wage".